The old adage is to never judge a book by its cover.

 What does he have to say that is so different from what others have said already?

 8. The Miracle Morning: The Not-So-Obvious Secret Guaranteed to Transform Your Life (Before 8AM) by Hal Elrod

 Steve’s friend and future co-author, Hal Elrod, has created a bestselling series of books using “The Miracle Morning” title.

 The title refers both to what the reader will achieve during a morning routine, as well as a personal life-changing tragedy that Hal experienced that has led to his success.

 The subtitle creates intrigue by alluding to a not-so-obvious secret that will be exposed.
 It promises results with the word “guaranteed.”

 The title and subtitle are packed with power words such as “miracle,” “secret,” “transform,” “your,” and “life.”

 9. Elle & Coach: Diabetes, the Fight for My Daughter’s Life, and the Dog Who Changed Everything by Stefany Shaheen

 This title refers to a girl and her dog (which a reader can infer by looking at the image on the book cover).
-Like the book Mircacles From Heaven, this books tells a story (we all love stories, remember?) about two heartwarming topics — a child and her dog.
+Like the book Miracles From Heaven, this book tells a story (we all love stories, remember?) about two heartwarming topics — a child and her dog.

 It also creates intrigue with compelling topics to be grouped together: a life-threatening illness, a daughter, and a dog.
 What could these all have to do with each other?
 How could a dog change everything?